alexmat2on/rascal/README.md

 No real type system -- all values are currently constrained to unsigned 32-bit integers.
 Currently does not support floats, chars, or booleans (conditions are evaluated by comparing zero and non-zero values).

+Only void procedures with no parameters are supported.
+Procedures don't have local variables, they are all global/statically defined in the declarations section.